 Most MA students accepted the lab do their thesis research on a project (a) related to projects already going on in the lab, (b) that builds directly on an already published research study (by addressing a specific limitation of that particular study or next specified step in that program of research), or (c) that has been partially conceptualized and pre-approved already by Dr Bedi.

-Completely novel research projects that do not meet one of the three conditions listed are typically not accepted for MA students.
+Completely novel research projects that do not meet one of the three conditions listed above typically not accepted for MA students.
 This is due to the high level of background knowledge, methodological sophistication, and supervisor expertise required to meet the quality standards in the lab.
 Exceptions to this are made on a case-by-case basis for incoming MA students who are already highly accomplished researchers for their level, those continuing a previously initiated research program, or those with external contacts who will collaborate on the study and/or provide funding or extra resources to support the proposed project.
 Greater flexibility and options are provided to PhD students.

 A strong research match is necessary for joining the lab.
 Those seeking admissions to the MA or PhD program are invited to inquire about a potential research match, if their proposed research does not clearly fall into one of the above listed priority areas.
 Past research or professional experience in one of the areas related to one’s proposed thesis or dissertation project (or a very closely related area) is required for those who wish to join this lab as MA or PhD students.
 Without this, an applicant is much less likely to be offered admissions because the amount of background knowledge necessary to design and implement a study to lab standards (and publishable in a very high quality journal) often exceeds what a novice student in that particular topical area can usually achieve within the standard program of study curricular length (4 years for the PhD, 3 years for the MA).